FlowFuse/website/src/blog/2023/06/community-news-06.md

 ### Building Node-RED Applications for Scalability and High Availability

-Our June webinar will focus on the new FlowForge 1.8 of running high availability Node-RED applications.
+Our June webinar will focus on the new FlowForge 1.8 feature of running high availability Node-RED applications.
 Marian Demme, FlowForge Product Manager, will lead this session and share practical insights and best practices to show how FlowForge can unlock the true potential of Node-RED in large-scale deployments.

 [Sign-up today](https://flowforge.com/webinars/2023/building-scalable-ha-node-red/) to join us on June 22.